Refusal of inheritance

 Renunciation of the inheritance

 Another option for an heir to “dispose” of his share or at least part of it is to renounce the inheritance in favour of another heir.
-Renunciation of the inheritance takes place in the context of a court hearing and requires the consent of the other heir in whose favour the heir renounces his or her inheritance.
+Renunciation takes place in the context of a court hearing and requires the consent of the other heir to whom the heir renounces his or her inheritance.
 It is possible to renounce not only the whole inheritance but also part of it.

 Alienation of the inheritance

 A relative novelty in Czech law is the possibility of alienation of inheritance.
-Alienation of inheritance consists in a bilateral or multilateral expression of the will of the heir and the acquirer of the inheritance in the form of a public deed.
+Alienation of inheritance consists in a bilateral or multilateral expression of the will of the heir and the heir-assignee in the form of a public deed.
 It therefore has similar features to a renunciation of the succession, except that the other party to the contract may be anyone, not just the person designated by the will or by law as the heir.

 • The notary receives 2% of the first CZK 500,000 (at least CZK 2,000 thereafter).